- Oops!Something went wrong.Please try again later.

 The virus originated in Wuhan, China, and has spread across Asia, with cases also confirmed in Europe, Australia and the United States

-Martin Schwartz/PEOPLE Confirmed cases of coronavirus worldwide, as of the morning of April 1
+Martin Schwartz/PEOPLE Confirmed coronavirus cases and deaths worldwide, as of the morning of April 30

 The increase in cases outside of China led the CDC to urge Americans to start preparing for the virus to spread in the U.S. with the “expectation that this will be bad.”